realworldocaml/book/en/objects.md

 The `..` in the inferred object types are ellipses, standing for other unspecified methods that the object may have.
-The type `< width : float; .. >` specifies an object that must have at least an `width` method, and possibly some others as well.
+The type `< width : float; .. >` specifies an object that must have at least a `width` method, and possibly some others as well.
 Such object types are said to be _open_.

 We can manually _close_ an object type using a type annotation: